rivue/Gamified-Study-Tool/start.md

 celery (in backend/):
 - celery -A tasks worker --loglevel INFO
-Note: for MacOS, add -P solo --concurrency=1
+Note: for MacOS if u want to connect to prod redis, add -P solo --concurrency=1